 Flywheel offers a hip and affordable managed WordPress hosting option to rival stuffier, more expensive managed hosting companies like WP Engine.
-Flywheel isn't for amateur webmasters, with the bulk of their clientele being made up by designers and developers.
+Flywheel isn't for amateur webmasters, with the bulk of their clientele being made up of designers and developers.
 Flywheel support is super knowledgeable and familiar with complex development issues, and their plans are built to scale.
 We recommend Flywheel for digital creatives who desire flexibility from their hosting company.
-Explore other options if you're a beginner, or if you're representing a corporate entity that desires ultra-hands on management.
+Explore other options if you're a beginner, or if you're representing a corporate entity that desires ultra-hands-on management.

 Our Official Flywheel Review

 Flywheel has an edgy and attractive feel that so many other hosting companies lack.
 Compared with the cartoonish look of big names like HostGator, or the stuffy feel of elite hosting companies like Rackspace, Flywheel is a breath of fresh air.
-Built for designers and developers looking to launch sites for their clients, Flywheel has found their niche in the managed WordPress hosting market.
-Most of Flywheel's features are top notch and a perfect fit for their intended clientele.
+Built for designers and developers looking to launch sites for their clients, Flywheel has found its niche in the managed WordPress hosting market.
+Most of Flywheel's features are top-notch and a perfect fit for their intended clientele.
 However, some minor annoyances might dissuade some users.
 We'd also advise against Flywheel for sites that receive millions of visits monthly.

 Best Features of Flywheel Hosting

-Flywheel built for designers and developers who truly know their way around WordPress, and therefore know it well enough to know that outsourcing the management of its security and updates is well worth their while.
+Flywheel is built for designers and developers who truly know their way around WordPress and therefore know it well enough to know that outsourcing the management of its security and updates is well worth their while.
 These guys are savvy and know exactly what their techie clients want in a hosting service, namely speed, innovative and intuitive features, security, and regular backups.